mallory/e2ee/draft-e2ee.md

 * Existing protocols are vulnerable to metadata analysis, even though metadata is often as sensitive as message content.
 Metadata is unencrypted (and sometimes unencryptable) information that travels through the network and includes delivery-relevant details that servers require such as the account identity of end-points, timestamps, message size or more.
 Metadata is difficult to eliminate or obfuscate entirely.

 * Confidential and secure communications systems should also maintain the privacy of users but this is necessarily balanced with authentication and is related to the metadata problem for account identity.
+This can be particularly relevant for account recovery when the user has lost their credentials.

 * Users need to communicate in groups, but this presents scalability problems for traditional end-to-end encryption systems.
 Message Layer Security protocol {{mls}} is a modern end-to-end encrypted message protocol that addresses this scalability concern.